Social Work at Lancaster

 Whether you are looking to become a social worker, or want to be engaged in continuing professional development after working in the field, we support you in developing and using your professional judgment in the complex situations that social workers face.

 Our Social Work course at Lancaster, has been accredited by Social Work England.
-Before applying to register with the HCPC on graduation, you must be able to demonstrate that you have reached the Standards of Proficiency it has developed for social work.
+Before applying to register with Social Work England on graduation, you must be able to demonstrate that you have reached the Professional Standards it has developed for social work.
 Our degrees are designed to ensure that graduating students will meet these standards.
 They are informed by our internationally-leading research, including work on online child sexual abuse risk, leadership in setting up the Nuffield Family Justice Observatory and activities around the Centre for Disability Research.
 Professor Corinne May-Chahal recently led research into online sexual abuse risk and warns about the need for resources to detect abuse and trace victims.
 They also respond to the Knowledge and Skills Statements for Social Work, as specified by the Department of Education and the Department of Health.